 Keep a good sharp seam ripper or letter opener with your garden supplies.

 This makes it much easier to carefully open seed packets without tearing the paper.
-Some have important information on the top flap that I don’t want to lose!
+Some have important information on the top flap that you don’t want to lose!

 18Hair Clips